gavincotterill/modulr/README.md

 potentially spend more time in limbo than with groups.
 The simulation procedure is repeated independently for all individuals in the simulated population.
-The independent simulator is also spatially-explicit in the sense that group identity is indistinguishable from a fixed location in its interpretation.
+The independent simulator is also spatially-explicit in the sense that group identity is indistinguishable from a patch location in its interpretation.

 The ‘group-think’ simulator seeks to relax the assumption of independent switching.
 It is hierarchical and works in two stages.
-First, entire groups switch between the same number of locations using the independent simulation procedure.
+First, entire groups switch between the same number of patches using the independent simulation procedure.
 Next, groups are populated with resident individuals that make decisions based on what is happening around them in terms of group movements and in conjunction with the rates 1/*λ* and 1/*ξ*.
-It may be helpful to think of this in terms of groups switching between locations, and individuals switching between groups.
-At any time in the simulation there are four possible event types: fission, fusion, simultaneous fission and fusion or no change in which groups are co-located.
-In a fission event, at least one group departs from a location containing at least one other group; fusion is when groups join each other at a location; fission-fusion is when groups are both arriving and departing a shared location at the exact same time.
+It may be helpful to think of this in terms of groups switching between patches, and individuals switching between groups.
+At any time in the simulation there are four possible event types: fission, fusion, simultaneous fission and fusion or no change among the groups at a given patch.
+In a fission event, at least one group departs from a patch containing at least one other group; fusion is when groups join each other at a patch; fission-fusion is when groups are both arriving and departing a patch at the exact same time.
 Currently the trigger for individual decision-making is ‘fission’ of either variety: the departure of any group from multiple co-located groups (i.e., event types fission or fission-fusion).
 It is important to note that individuals can be ‘attached’ to a non-resident group while co-located with their resident group and vice-versa.
 Individual choice is structured such that, when *any fission* happens, individuals decide whether to trail off with those that are departing or stay put.
-In practice it’s a little more complicated: individuals that are attached to their resident/home group have a probability of switching to any of the other previously co-located groups equal to (1/*λ*)/((1/*λ*)+(1/*ξ*)) and individuals that are not attached to their resident/home group have a probability of returning to their respective home groups equal to (1/*ξ*)/((1/*λ*)+(1/*ξ*)).
+In practice it’s a little more
+complicated: individuals that are attached to their resident/home group have a probability of switching to any of the other previously co-located groups equal to (1/*λ*)/((1/*λ*)+(1/*ξ*)) and individuals that are not attached to their resident/home group have a probability of returning to their respective home groups equal to (1/*ξ*)/((1/*λ*)+(1/*ξ*)).
 Individuals returning home ‘magically’ find their resident group regardless of where they are located and are subject to the same uniform draw for travelling time.
 These individual movements have no bearing on the event types categorizing group movements (eg., fission, fusion, etc.)

 The independent sampler sacrifices some realism for the sake of tractability, whereas the group-think simulator seeks to add realism but may need additional refinements.

 Let’s compare the simulators.
+We need to load some additional packages.

 ``` r
 #------ load packages -----